Xyroxine/Xyroxine/README.md

 - **Project 1**: A brief description of what the project does and what technologies you used.
 - **Project 2**: A brief description of what the project does and what technologies you used.
 ## 📫 Get in Touch
-- Twitter: @yourhandle
+- Twitter: @Xyroxine
-- LinkedIn: Your Name
+- LinkedIn: Xyroxine
-- Email: your.email@example.com
+- Email: Xyroxine69@outlook.com